Viktor Glondys: Appointment and rise of fascism

 By 1934, Glondys had grown increasingly anti-Nazi, but was still distanced from political engagement.
 This is best seen through Volksrat (People's Council) sessions held by the ethnic Germans, after Otto Fritz Jickeli stated that the Nazis were being "unfairly attacked".
 This led to Glondys responding that the agitation by Nazis would lead to a rupture within the Saxon community and calling them disrespectful.
 Soon after, in a special edition newspaper, Glondys revealed the existence of a manual from the self-help movement which instructed members to infiltrate church bodies with the intent to undermine the church's plans.
 This led the consistory to demand that its employees leave the self-help movement (which was now known as the NEDR after its ban in 1933).
 He also forced the NEDR to declare its manual obsolete and enter into an agreement known as Z. 1486/1934, which forced NEDR to recognize the church's anatomy and remove previous agreements with the movement.
-However, he was idealogically split by the end of 1934: in his private diary dated to December, he expressed an admiration for Wilhelm Frick, who wrote the Gleichschaltung laws that consolidated Hitler's rule, after Frick reinstated school prayer and promoted religious education in Thuringia.
+However, he was ideologically split by the end of 1934: in his private diary dated to December, he expressed an admiration for Wilhelm Frick, who wrote the Gleichschaltung laws that consolidated Hitler's rule, after Frick reinstated school prayer and promoted religious education in Thuringia.